sendgrid/docs/source/API_Reference/Web_API/filter_settings.md

 *API App Name - `subscriptiontrack`*

+You must pass at least one of the optional params in order to avoid the "missing parameter" error.

 {% parameters subscriptiontrack %}
  {% parameter 'name' 'Yes' 'subscriptiontrack' 'The app for which to set or retrieve settings.' %}